pitt-crc/user-manual/docs/snippets/open-ondemand.md

 jobs, and **Interactive Apps** (along with the themed **AI**, **Bioimage Apps**, and **Genomics Apps** menus) for GUI applications.
 The **Pinned Apps** tiles below are quick-launch shortcuts to a featured subset; follow **all available apps** to see the rest.
-To end your session, choose **Log Out** at the top right and close your browser.
+To end your session on the OnDemand portal, choose **Log Out** at the top right and close your browser.

+!!! warning "Logging out of OnDemand does not terminate your Slurm jobs"
+    An interactive job through OnDemand, such as Jupyter and RStudio, run as a Slurm job on a compute node.
+The Slurm job will run until the specified wall-time limit or until you click the red **Delete** button for the job shown under **My Interactive Sessions**.
+The good news is that if you lose internet connection, you can return to **My Interactive Sessions** later and *reconnect* to your job to continue where you left off or to monitor the progress.

 ![Open OnDemand Dashboard showing the top menu bar and Pinned Apps such as Jupyter, RStudio Server, Code Server, MATLAB, and COMSOL](../_assets/img/web-portals/ondemand-2.png)